Pages

 Next, following the administrative and military reforms of the Sasanian kings Kawād I (r.
 473-531) and his oldest son Xusrō I Anōšīrvān (r.
 531- 579), the name Ādurbādagān [Azerbaijan] was extended toward Caucasia, covering Arrān (Caucasian Albania) and Armin (Arminyaya or Armenia).
 Particularly, King Xusrō I Anōšīrvān established the kust-ī Ādurbādagān (region of Ādurbādagān) military command holding Ādurbādagān’s general (Pahlavi: spāhbed), who was at the time the famous Iranian hero - Prince and General Rostam Farrokhzād of Ādurbādagān.

 Finally, as someone assumes, General Atropates (Āturpāt) occupies a significant place in the history of Azerbaijan.
-His name, possibly, is the key to understand the origin of the name Azerbaijan - a land of fire (Azerbaijani: odlar yurdu).
+His name, possibly, is a key to understand the origin of the name Azerbaijan - a land of fire (Azerbaijani: odlar yurdu).
 Eventually, Pahlavi name Ādurbādagān evolved into the Turkified form of Azarbaijan/Azerbaijan.
 This is where the Republic of Azerbaijan and the Iranian province of Azerbaijan get their name.

 Sources:

 "ADHARBAYDJAN (AZARBAYDJAN)", (i) Province of Persia, (ii) Soviet Socialist Republic The Encyclopedia of Islam: New Edition [Volume I A - B]GIBB, H. A. R.; KRAMERS, J. H., LEVI-PROVENCAL, E.; LEWIS, B.; PELLAT, CH.; & SCHACHT, J. (ed.)
 Published by E. J. Brill / Luzac & Co.
-1986, 188-192
+1986, 188-192.

-“ATROPATES”, https://www.livius.org/articles/person/atropates/
+“ATROPATES”, LIVIUS.org, https://www.livius.org/articles/person/atropates/

 Bosworth C.E., "ARRĀN", Encyclopedia Iranica, II/5, 520-522, available online at: http://www.iranicaonline.org/articles/arran-a-region

 Chaumont M.L., "ATROPATES", Encyclopedia Iranica, Vol. III, Fasc.
-1, pp. 17-18, available at: https://iranicaonline.org/articles/atropates-aturpat-lit
+1, pp. 17-18, available online at: https://iranicaonline.org/articles/atropates-aturpat-lit

 Dandamayev M., “MAGI”, Encyclopedia Iranica, available at: https://www.iranicaonline.org/articles/magi